Mercy1101/Mercy1101.github.io/docs/_posts/2012-03-15-layout-header-image-vertical.md

   - layout
 ---

-This post should display a **header image**, if the theme supports it.
+This post should display aÂ **header image**, if the theme supports it.

 Non-square images can provide some unique styling issues.